TodoLodo/cod-python-api/README.rst

     # initiating the API class
     api = API()

-    # loggin in with sso token
+    # login in with sso token
     api.login('your_sso_token')

     ## sync